Introduction

 - Disabled: Vents will operate normally, and may be closed even when the fan is running

-- Vents in Active Rooms Only: Vents in Active Rooms open when the fan is running
+- Vents in Active Rooms Only: Vents in Active Rooms will open when the thermostat's operating state is "idle" or "fan".

-- All Vents: Vents in all rooms open when the fan is running
+- All Vents: Vents in ALL rooms (both Active and Inactive) will open when the thermostat's operating state is "idle" or "fan".

 Enhanced Circulation Details